-104. The Working Group has highlighted the high level of demand for technical assistance in the implementation of chapter V of the Convention, especially for legal advisory services, and the need for tailor-made approaches.
+112. The Working Group has highlighted the high level of demand for technical assistance in the implementation of chapter V of the Convention, especially for legal advisory services, and the need for tailor-made approaches.
 It has emphasized the importance of providing technical assistance in the field of mutual legal assistance to officials and practitioners to enable them to draft requests and responses to requests.

-105. The Working Group has also emphasized the importance of strengthening the capacity of legislators, law enforcement officials, judges and prosecutors on relevant matters and has stressed the need for specialized training and capacity-building activities, and the importance of granting sufficient resources to UNODC and other relevant assistance providers.
-In addition to activities such as seminars and training courses, the Working Group has encouraged the secretariat to organize training sessions using innovative technology such as electronic learning programmes.
+113. The Working Group has also emphasized the importance of strengthening the capacity of legislators, law enforcement officials, judges and prosecutors on relevant matters and has stressed the need for specialized training and capacity-building activities and the importance of granting sufficient resources to UNODC and other relevant assistance providers.
+In addition to such activities as seminars and training courses, the Working Group has encouraged the Secretariat to hold training sessions using innovative technology, such as e-learning programmes.

-- 106. The Working Group has recommended that UNODC seek to forge more partnerships and coordinate additional technical assistance activities in matters related to asset recovery with other relevant organizations and bodies and has requested the secretariat to promote ways and means for Member States to request technical assistance through the StAR Initiative at both the national and the regional level. - 107.
-The Working Group has recommended that States parties consider adopting a curriculum approach to technical assistance programmes, with coordination at the regional level, in order to ensure the most effective use of limited resources. - 108.
-In its resolution 6/3, the Conference urged States parties to ensure that they have adequate legal and institutional frameworks in place to prosecute corruption, to detect the illegal acquisition and transfer of assets derived from corruption, to request and provide international legal cooperation, including mutual legal assistance, to ensure that there are suitable mechanisms in place to recover through confiscation the identified proceeds of corruption, to enforce foreign conviction-based and non-conviction-based orders in accordance with the requirements of the Convention and to ensure that such frameworks are enforced.
-The Conference encouraged technical assistance in this regard. - 109.
-In its resolution 7/1, the Conference requested UNODC and invited the StAR Initiative to continue to provide and develop capacity-building initiatives on asset recovery, including knowledge products and technical tools, upon request and subject to extrabudgetary resources, in response to technical assistance needs identified during country reviews. - 110.
-In its resolution 6/1, the Conference requested the Secretariat to structure the provisional agendas of the Implementation Review Group and the other subsidiary bodies established by the Conference in such a way as to avoid the duplication of discussions, while respecting their mandates.
+114. The Working Group has recommended that UNODC seek to forge more partnerships and coordinate additional technical assistance activities in matters related to asset recovery with other relevant organizations and bodies and has requested the Secretariat to promote ways and means for Member States to request technical assistance through the StAR Initiative at both the national and regional levels.

+115. The Working Group has recommended that States parties consider adopting a curriculum approach to technical assistance programmes, with coordination at the regional level in order to ensure the most effective use of limited available resources.

+116. In its resolution 6/3, the Conference urged States parties to ensure that they had adequate legal and institutional frameworks in place to prosecute corruption, to detect the illegal acquisition and transfer of assets derived from corruption, to request and provide international legal cooperation, including mutual legal assistance, to ensure that there were suitable mechanisms in place to recover through confiscation the identified proceeds of corruption, to enforce foreign conviction-based and non-conviction-based orders in accordance with the requirements of the Convention and to ensure that such frameworks were enforced, and encouraged technical assistance in this regard.

+117. In its resolution 7/1, the Conference requested UNODC and invited the StAR Initiative to continue to provide and develop capacity-building initiatives on asset recovery, including knowledge products and technical tools, upon request and subject to extrabudgetary resources, in response to technical assistance needs identified during country reviews.

+118. In its resolution 6/1, the Conference requested the Secretariat to structure the provisional agendas of the Implementation Review Group and other subsidiary bodies established by the Conference in such a way as to avoid the duplication of discussions, while respecting their mandates.

+119. UNODC has continued to respond regularly to technical assistance requests by States parties, in order to strengthen their capacity in implementing chapter V of the Convention and their full participation in the Implementation Review Mechanism, in particular in advance of and following the official start of the second cycle of the Mechanism, in June 2016.

+120. Furthermore, in 2018, UNODC, including through the StAR Initiative, provided technical assistance to 22 States parties, including 12 States parties working on legislative reform.
+During that period, two States parties adopted new laws and 13 received support to improve domestic coordination processes, while more than 850 professionals received training in asset recovery.